jonberliner/amarcord/memories.md

 + (JB) We would sit in Jon-o's living room and do the ol' replace-the-vodka-with-water routine.
 Then go out tipsy and meet up with Jon-os older (I think?) high school friends (names?).
 Remember something about them having a blender in their kitchen.
 Can't remember if we joked about that or if a kitchenaid blender just really owns the space.
     + Jon-o, JB

++ (Sarah) Your deep bond with the woman from the Hasten's store.
+    +JB, Sarah

++ (Sarah) When Jeff poisoned us and we were already so close to death but you couldn't leave Mexico without a queso fundido.
+The world's coolest outdoor kitchen.
+Also the tiny dog that guarded the pool.
+Also the jaguar, which was real.
+    +JB, Sarah